Needlework Thread Information

 Strand The whole piece of thread, as you cut it from the skein.

 Ply Most threads that are not manufactured as one piece are made up of plies, i.e. separate units of the strand.
 Sometimes these plies are twisted together so tightly it is difficult to separate them.
 These threads may not be suitable for use on all fabrics, as they may be either too fat or too thin.
 Other strands of thread are not twisted and the plies can be separated with ease.
 For example, Waverly wool is made of three plies, which can be separated.
 These threads are very versatile, you can add or subtract plies according to the size of the canvas or fabric you are using or for the effect you wish to achieve.

 Stripping When using multi-plied threads it is advisable to separate each ply then put them back together again.
 The thread will look smoother when stitched if you prepare it this way.

-A laying tool will give you similar results to stripping.
+A laying tool will help tame your threads and allow them to lay smootly on your fabric or canvas.
 A laying tool is a pointed needle or stick, generally a little larger than your needle.
 You lay the thread over the tool, stroke to spread the plies and guide them into a smooth stitch.

 So much fancy stitching is done on 18 mesh canvas, we have chosen to use it as our point of reference.
 Just know that if you are stitching on 13 mesh, you will use more thread and if you are straining your eyes on a 24 mesh you will use less.
 If a thread is not suitable for an 18 mesh, we do try to tell you what count it is best on.
 However, please feel free to ignore our suggestions if you want a different look.